How to treat phlebitis

 - Low-grade fever

-- Phlebitis can happen at the area where the peripheral intravenous or IV line was started and the surrounding area along the vein becomes sore and tender.
+- Phlebitis at the area where the doctor starts peripheral intravenous or IV line and the surrounding area along the vein becomes sore and tender.

 - Apply warm compress on the affected area in the form of a warm washcloth several times every day.